mbloch/mapshaper/REFERENCE.md

 ## Command line syntax

 Mapshaper takes a list of commands and runs them in sequence, from left to right.
 A command consists of the name of a command prefixed by a hyphen, followed by options for the command.
 The initial import command `-i` can be omitted.

-Example:
+#### Example

 ```bash
 # Read a Shapefile, simplify using Douglas-Peucker, output as GeoJSON
 mapshaper provinces.shp -simplify dp 20% -o format=geojson out.json
 ```

-Command options can take three forms:
+#### Command options can take three forms:

   - Values, like `provinces.shp` and `20%` in the above example